-The Oklahoma State Regents for Higher Education, in compliance with Titles VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990 and other federal laws and regulations, do not discriminate on the basis of race, color, national origin, sex, age, religion, handicap or status as a veteran in any of its policies, practices or procedures.
+The Oklahoma State Regents for Higher Education, in compliance with Titles VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990 and other federal laws and regulations, do not discriminate on the basis of race, color, national origin, sex, age, religion, handicap or status as a veteran in any of its policy, practices or procedures.
 This includes, but is not limited to, admissions, employment, financial aid and educational services.
-This publication, printed by Southwestern Stationery, is issued by the Oklahoma State Regents for Higher Education, as authorized by 70 O.S.
+This publication is issued by the Oklahoma State Regents for Higher Education, as authorized by 70 O.S.
 2001, Section 3206.
-7,000 copies of the original have been reprinted at a cost of approximately \$589.
-Copies have been deposited with the Publications Clearinghouse of the Oklahoma Department of Libraries.
-This publication was produced in August 2017.
+Copies have not been printed but are available through the agency website at www.okhighered.org.
+Two printout copies have been deposited with the Publications Clearinghouse of the Oklahoma Department of Libraries.
+August 2024